sugiro.ai

 Live data

-The app uses live price data for conversions and price-change tracking, so it is still static in structure but depends on an external market data source for full functionality.
+The app uses Binance ticker and kline endpoints for live conversion prices and historical return calculations, so it is still static in structure but depends on an external market data source for full functionality.

 User experience